CarolHall-NCSU-CBE/Serial-DMD-PRIME20/README.md

 		4. .lastvel: collision, velocities
 		5. .pdb: pdb file
 		6. .rca: distance from sidechain to each particle in the backbone of a residue
 >Note: These subdirectories in the **/example/** directory contains results from a short simulation for your reference.
 When running a new simulation, these subdirectories must be empty to avoid incorrectly data appending.
-When running a continueing simulation, keep all results from previous simulation in these directories.
+When running a continuing simulation, keep all results from previous simulation in these directories.
 ## Running simulation
 DMD simulation using PRIME20 starts with building initial configuration.
-The current version is effective for system of no more than 31-residue peptides.
+The current version is effective for system of no more than 30-residue peptides.
 It is recommended that concentration and number of peptide chains are reduced for longer peptides to avoid overlap due to overcrowding.
 User should check output file for overlapping error and reduce system size (number of peptides or concentration) if error is reported.
 PRIME20 allows simulations of a homogenous system or a heterogeneous system of two different peptides.

 ### Submit a job:
 Steps to submit a simulation is as follow.
 These steps are after the package is succesfully installed on your device and *the path to executable file is obtained*.
-1. Make a directory to run simulation or copy over the /'example/' directory, rename and then delete all files within subdirectories.
+1. Make a directory to run simulation or copy over the /'example/' directory, rename and then delete all files within subdirectories and *nohup.out*.
 If making new directory, follow the next steps.
 2. In this directory, make an 'input.txt' file following the example.
 You can copy over this file and change the parameters correspoding to your system.
 3. In this directory, make 5 empty subdirectories at listed above if running a new simulation, or copy over these subdirectories with all data in them for a continuing simulation.
 4. Submit job.
 It is not recommended to run DMD/PRIME20 on a login node as a job can take days to finish.
 A simple bash script (.sh) to submit job is attached in '/example/'.
 The format is as follow.